87% of our travelers rated this extension "Excellent" in 2014

 - 11 meals: 5 breakfasts, 1 lunch, and 5 dinners

-- 8 included tours: Diyarbakir, Harran, Urfa, Gaziantep Museum, Antioch, Hatay Mosaic Museum, Karatepe, Tarsus
+- 8 included tours: Diyarbakir, Harran, Urfa, Gaziantep Museum, Antioch, Hatay Archaeology Museum, Karatepe, Tarsus

 - Exclusive services of a Grand Circle Program Director

 - All transfers

 Today, your Crossroads of Turkey Land Tour ends and your post-trip extension begins as you fly to Diyarbakir.
 Here, you'll tour the city, including its Grand Mosque (the oldest mosque in Anatolia), and enjoy an included lunch at a local restaurant.

 Then transfer overland to Urfa, where you'll enjoy an orientation tour with your Program Director.
 This evening, dinner is included at your hotel.

 Today after breakfast, you depart for Harran, a town that has been continuously inhabited since the days of Abraham in the Old Testament.
 Remnants of antiquity are still visible today in its monuments and people.
 Some of the residents continue to live as they did during Abraham’s time, in compact and charming beehive-shaped homes.
 Here, you visit the Old Town and the Arab Quarter.